 That’s when a fertilized egg grows outside your uterus, usually in the fallopian tube.

-There’s also a chance that the abdominal pain you are feeling could actually be something else, like trouble with your digestive or urinary tract.
+There’s always a chance that any abdominal pain you are feeling could actually be something else, like trouble with your digestive or urinary tract.

 Should I be worried if my ovaries hurt?

 If you have pain that doesn’t go away, is very intense, and/or is a new type of pain that you have never experienced before, it’s good to go and get a check-up.

 It could just be period or ovulation pain – but there’s no need to delay if you’re concerned.
 Better safe than sorry!

 The doctor may perform a pelvic exam, and in some cases, send you for an ultrasound, CT, or MRI scan so that they can get a better understanding of what’s going on inside.